 \section{Abstract}

 Accelerated charges emit both electromagnetic and gravitational radiation.
 Classically, it was found that the electromagnetic energy spectrum radiated by an electron in a monochromatic plane wave is proportional to the corresponding gravitational one.
 Quantum mechanically, it was shown that the amplitudes of graviton photoproduction and Compton scattering are proportional to each other at tree level.
-Here, by combining strong-field QED and quantum gravity, we demonstrate that the amplitude of nonlinear graviton photoproduction in an arbitrary plane wave is proportional to the corresponding amplitude of nonlinear Compton scattering at tree level.
-Also, introducing classical amplitudes and taking into account exactly the effects of the plane wave into the electron dynamics, we prove that the proportionality only relies on the symmetries of a plane wave and on energy-momentum conservation laws, leading to the same proportionality constant in the classical and quantum case.
+Here, by combining strong-field QED and quantum gravity, we demonstrate that the amplitude of nonlinear graviton photoproduction in an arbitrary plane wave is proportional to the corresponding amplitude of nonlinear Compton scattering.
+Also, introducing classical amplitudes we prove that the proportionality relies on the semiclassical nature of the electron's motion in a plane wave and on energy-momentum conservation laws, leading to the same proportionality constant in the classical and quantum case.
 These results deepen the intertwine between gravity and electromagnetism into both a nonlinear and a quantum level.